WitherWarg/Slimes-and-Skeletons/README.md

 For example, windfield is a physics module that takes the LÖVE2D's joints, fixtures and shapes into a single collider and world with easy to use functions.
 However, I am the one who needs to implement collision behavior, speed, shape and size.
 Then, I need to connect that behavior with what the player can see.

 #### Art

+CS50 is a course about learning how to program.
+Because of this, and mostly because of my lackluster art skill, all art in this game.
+The only exception is the icon art background.